Doctor of Physical Therapy — 3-year graduate DPT program, Doctorate

 Goals & Outcomes

-DPT Program Outcomes:
+DPT Expected Outcomes:

-In addition to university graduate learning outcomes and DPT program goals, the following outcomes measures will be annually assessed for progress toward established thresholds.
+In addition to University graduate learning outcomes and DPT program goals, the following outcomes measures will be annually assessed for progress toward established thresholds.

 The planned class size for the DPT program is one cohort of 28 qualified students each year.
 These students are selected from a pool of approximately 150 applicants.
 Application information for our admitted cohorts is as follows:

-The mission of the DeSales University Doctor of Physical Therapy program is to provide a quality physical therapy education consistent with Christian humanism and Salesian values of faith and reason.
+The mission of the DeSales University Doctor of Physical Therapy program is to provide a quality physical therapy education consistent with Christian humanism and Salesian values of service, faith and reason.
 Students and graduates use their knowledge and skills to integrate scientific inquiry and evidence-based clinical reasoning into everyday practice, addressing the prevention, diagnosis, and treatment of movement dysfunctions.
 With a focus on social responsibility and ethical conduct, students and graduates are committed to the advancement of the physical therapy profession and to an ongoing personal desire for learning and growth.
 Through inter-professional communication and collaboration, graduates are prepared to be adaptable in the complex healthcare environment of today and tomorrow.

 Students and graduates of the DeSales University DPT program will: